 What is Operations Management?

-Operations management is a field of business concerned with the administration of business practices to maximize efficiency within the organization.
+Operations management is a field of business concerned with the administration of business practices to maximize efficiency within an organization.
 It involves planning, organizing, and overseeing the organization’s processes to balance revenues and costs and achieve the highest possible operating profit.
 An operations manager is tasked with ensuring that the organization successfully converts inputs such as materials, labor, and technology into outputs in an efficient manner.

 - Operations management involves managing the operations and processes of an organization.